 Put on lid (IP lid on venting or I use the glass lid) and allow the pot to do it's thing.
 No pressure, stirring or other intervention is required.
 Yay for lazy!

-When the timer sounds, the milk should be about 180F.
+When the timer sounds, the display changes to "ygrt" and the milk should be about 180F.
 I checked temperature for my first few batches to make sure the pot was on target but don't bother now since it just works.

 Allow the yogurt to cool to between 90F - 115F.
 About 110F is ideal.
 I take my pot liner out of the base and stir occasionally to speed the cooling.
 Don't just stick the pot in the freezer, since sudden changes in temperature can upset your yogurt-making bacteria friends.
 You could place the pot liner in a sink of cool water if you're impatient (but make sure you dry the outside before putting back in your Instant Pot base).
 If you don't stir much and your milk forms a skin, just fish it out and discard.
 DO use a digital thermometer to ensure you are within this temperature range for a good set.